Categories: Technology

 In amongst the usual statements about content ownership and returns policies Google has a few caveats about when you’re not allowed to use Android apps.

-Apparently, and quite understandably, Google doesn’t want you using Android or Android apps to operate full scale nuclear power facility.
+Apparently, and quite understandably, Google doesn’t want you using Android or Android apps to operate a full scale nuclear power facility.
 This is, of course, perfectly reasonable ,if not a little worrying that they felt they needed to include such a warning.

 After all, it’s just a bit too specific.
 Just let that sink in, Google warns you against using your consumer-level smartphone or tablet to operate an industrial level nuclear power facility (if you are operating any part of a nuclear power station with an Android app, please stop, ‘cos it’s worrying).
 It’s not forbidden to do so (at least by Google’s terms and conditions, although we imagine it’s illegal) but Google says that Android and Android apps are “not intended for use” in the operation of such facilities.